 We employ our recently generated ccECPs for Si\cite{bennett_new_2018} and H\cite{annaberdiyev_new_2018}.
 Previously, extensive ccECP transferability tests on atomic spectra as well as on SiO, Si$_2$, H$_2$ molecular binding energies, equilibrium geometries, and vibrational frequencies have been verified to provide very high accuracy, in some cases significantly beyond widely used ECPs of previous generations \cite{burkatzki_energy-consistent_2007}.
 Our ccECPs and corresponding basis sets are available in Ref. \cite{pseudopotential_library}.

 Several quantum chemical methods such as Coupled Cluster with double excitations and perturbative triples (CCSD(T)), as well as triples with perturbative quadruples (CCSDT(Q)), Configuration Interaction with double excitations (CISD), and also triple excitations (CISDT), and finally, Configuration Interaction using a perturbative selection made iteratively (CIPSI) have been used.
 We use aug-cc-pV$n$Z basis sets throughout the work since we observed that the augmentations have been important in the description of molecular bonds and some of the excitations.
-The basis sets are $\rm{TZ-6Z}$ quality for CCSD(T) and $\rm{DZ-QZ}$ quality for $\rm{CI/CIPSI}$ calculations.
+The basis sets are $\rm{TZ-6Z}$ quality for CCSD(T) and $\rm{DZ-5Z}$ quality for $\rm{CI/CIPSI}$ calculations.
 Using these sets enabled us to recover the total energies and differences within about half of the chemical accuracy threshold (1 kcal/mol $\approx$ 0.0434 eV).
 Whenever possible, Hartree-Fock (HF) and correlation energies are extrapolated to complete basis set (CBS) limit as \cite{varandas_accurateab_2007}:

 where $n$ is the basis set cardinal number.
 CI/CIPSI energies with multiple roots were also extrapolated with Eqn. \ref{eqn:hf_extrap}.
+In some cases, CIPSI energies were extrapolated also in regards to PT2 corrections (using the last 2 data points), shown as exFCI.
 CCSDT(Q) calculations were only feasible for small basis sets such as DZ or TZ, therefore, we estimated the CCSDT(Q) CBS limit value by evaluating the energy decrease from CCSD(T) to CCSDT(Q) at a specific basis set and adding that to the CCSD(T) CBS value:

 This estimation was observed to be reasonable on Si pseudo-atom where CCSDT(Q) was carried out for DZ-6Z basis sets\cite{annaberdiyev_accurate_2020}.
 Additionally, Ref.\cite{annaberdiyev_accurate_2020} demonstrates that CCSDT(Q) energies are very close to FCI values (CBS values are same within the fitting errors).